Errors Loading Kexts (Device Drivers)

 Important: See The Future of Tun and Tap VPNs on macOS for information about changes to future versions of macOS.

 Tunnelblick may try to load a kext to control the VPN tunnel.

 Note: If you are using a "tun" VPN, you can avoid needing to load a kext by doing the following:

-The "dev-type tun" option causes OpenVPN to use a "tun" device, which requires a kext to be loaded.
-If a "dev-type tun" option is not present and a "dev tun" option is present, OpenVPN will use the "utun" device which is built into macOS and does not require a kext to be loaded.
+The "dev-node tun" option causes OpenVPN to use a "tun" device, which requires a kext to be loaded.
+If a "dev-node tun" option is not present and a "dev tun" option is present, OpenVPN will use the "utun" device which is built into macOS and does not require a kext to be loaded.

 If you are using a "tap" VPN, Tunnelblick must load a kext for your VPN to operate.

 Tunnelblick was not able to load a device driver (kext) that is needed to connect...